BHMD MICRO DOCS are a even faster way to get historical facts about some of the greatest heroes to have ever walked on this earth.

-In addition to our Mini Docs we posts daily tributes to past and present heroes and sheroes on website, Facebook, Twitter and Pinterest pages.
-Spreading information, joy and enlightenment to you every day.
+In addition to our Mini Docs we posts daily tributes that reach over 2.5 million people a month.
+We honor and celebrate past and present heroes and sheroes on our Facebook, Youtube, Twitter, Pinterest and our new Tik-Toc page.
+Spreading information, joy and enlightenment to your every day.
 If you want to receive these inspiring messages, be sure to “Like Us” on our community pages and become a part of our growing BHMD family.

 Black History Mini Docs was created out of the need for society to recognize the contributions Black people have made throughout history.

 The frustrations of Black youth who grow into their teenage years with little or no knowledge of what those who came before them have accomplished under extraordinary circumstances, reveals itself constantly.
 Dr. King said, “Violence is the frustration of the unheard.”
 A society that excludes the contributions of great people, who accomplished great things because of the color of their skin, is a society who wants to control the truth and that’s dangerous.

 Mainstream education includes references to the contributions of Hindus, Buddhists, Arabs and the Chinese to certain aspects of human culture.
 But what about the contributions of Africans and African descended people?
 Where is any of this reflected in mainstream education?
 Most Black youth in the classroom are present and excluded at the same time.
 Nearly all information in schools and colleges ignore the black cultural heritage.
 Even for those who choose to take “Black History” classes in school, they don’t often get the true story because Black history has been re-coded.